Skip to content

 Introduction to entities & tags

 3D models in Quanscient Allsolve contain 4 types of geometric entities: volumes, surfaces, curves and points.
 Each entity in a model geometry has a unique identifier called a tag.
-These tags are always integers one or greater.
+The tag is always a positive integer.

 Entity tags can be used to identify and reference entities within the application.
 A separate running number 1, 2, 3, … is assigned to each dimension, so there can be a point, a curve, a surface and a volume each with tag 1.